flower-war/board-game/README.md

 #### War:

 Tokens are still collected from tiles but one token is lost per tile due to infighting among the tribes.
 Bonuses and tributes still apply.

-## List of Effects from Cards

-Cards have various effects on game play.
-This is a large list of all effects that could go on cards.
-This list will be refined as we go.

-### Week cards (20)

-1. Crocodile
-2. Wind
-3. House
-4. Lizard
-5. Serpent
-6. Death
-7. Deer
-8. Rabbit
-9. Water
-10. Dog
-11. Monkey
-12. Grass
-13. Reed
-14. Jaguar
-15. Eagle
-16. Vulture
-17. Earthquake (movement)
-18. Flint (knife)
-19. Rain
-20. Flower (Nopales, Cactus flower)

-### Day cards (lots)

-#### Possible effects:

-* Go to a specific space, receive a bonus.
-Double the bonus if you win in combat.
-* Go forward x spaces
-* Go back x spaces
-* Take another turn
-* Gain x tokens
-* Lose x tokens
-* Pay x tokens to each player
-* Pay x tokens to one player
-* Demand tokens (TB: Need something to make this different from the "pay tokens".
-This could be a "forced sacrifice" card, eg: "Immediately sacrifice X tokens to Y God")
-* Get a War card
-* Get a Rain card
-* Get a Day card
-* Get a Week card
-* Attack the nearest player
-* Attack the East
-* Attack the North
-* Attack the West
-* Attack the South
-* Give x tokens to War
-* Give x tokens to Rain
-* Go to East starting point
-* Go to North starting point
-* Go to West starting Point
-* Go to South starting point
-* Cactus
-* (TB: Force a player to discard a card back to the deck/space)
-* (TB: Negate an attack)
-* (TB: Negate a specific type of card/any card)
-* (TB: Give a player a specific bonus
-    * Add value to rolled value in player combat.
-    * Affect number of tokens sacrificed (this can be a positive effect or a negative effect (eg, play it on someone else to make them bump up a counter faster than they want to)
-    * Affect the number of tokens gained.
-    * Affect the number of space moved in a turn)

-God cards (40 each, 80 total?)

-War cards (40)
-* Eagle

-Rain cards (40)
-* Serpent

 #### Legal Notice